 Based on the assessment, security will either be entirely or partially released, or retained.
 In some cases, it is possible that security requirements may be increased if the existing claims risk is considered high.
-If we decide not to release the full amount of security at the appropriate window we will notify you of our decision in writing with an explanation.
+If Tarion decides not to release the full amount of security, we will notify you in writing and include an explanation.